Recursion does not always help: Equipotence

+to the definition of the $(\gamma_1, \ldots, \gamma_k, \gamma)$-definability of a function $f$ in an extension $\lambda^+$ of the $\lambda\beta\eta$-calculus by a term $F$.
+With this addition, Lemma~\ref{general} still goes through.
+Further, the addition makes no difference to definability provided that the coding function $\gamma$ is \emph{$\lambda^+$-injective} by which we mean:

+So, with this addition to the definition of definability, Part 1 of Theorem~\ref{myresult} still holds, and Part 2 holds when $\gamma$ is $\lambda\beta\eta$-injective.

+Some known undefinabilities for natural number functions follow from Theorem~\ref{myresult}.
+As we mentioned, Zakrzewski proved that predecessor is not uniformly definable and Statman proved\footnote{Personal communication, reported in~\cite{FLO83}}, that neither equality nor inequality ($\leq$) are uniformly definable.

 These facts follow from the theorem.
-For the three functions are interdefinable via suitable recursions, and so, if one of them was definable, one could define arbitrary partial recursive functions.
-They also follow from Statman's result that it is decidable whether a $\lambda\Y$ term has a $\lambda\beta\eta$ normal form, since that implies that all definable partial recursive functions have recursive domains (see~\cite{Sta04}).
+For the three functions are interdefinable via suitable recursions, and so, if one of them was uniformly definable, one could uniformly define arbitrary partial recursive functions in the $\lambda\Y$-calculus.
+They also follow from Statman's result~\cite{Sta04} that it is decidable whether a $\lambda\Y$-term has a $\lambda\beta\eta$ normal form, since that implies that all definable partial recursive functions have recursive domains.

-We can use the fact that arbitrary recursion depth is not available to show that even equality to a fixed number may not be $\alpha$-definable.
+We can use the fact that arbitrary recursion depth is not available to show that even equality to a fixed number may not be $\sigma$-definable.
 Define $e_m$ by: